That Magical Mystic Ag-Ingredient used by the Ancient Civilizations of Amazonia. Or so we're told.

 This post isn't intended on spending much time on the so-called virtues the ancient use of Biochar or it's other name Terra Preta.
 The top image is probably what comes to most people's mind when they hear the term in discussion or read the name Biochar in a text.
 A bucket of charcoal being added to the soil.
 Yet actual Biochar is far more than that as the magnified image reveals about it's true beneficial structure if made properly.
 True Biochar is actually cooked at higher temperatures than merely burning some material to create some ashes to be mixed into soil.
 The is clearly a much more sophisticated process by which to manufacture real Biochar.
 So different temperature will produce different biochars.
 The lower temperatures of 400–500 °C (752–932 °F) produce more char, while temperatures above 700 °C (1,292 °F) favor the yield of liquid and gas fuel components.
 These very high temperatures needed in my opinion are to much for the average home owner or even property owner for which things could get out of control.
 But the term, 'biochar' being used here is referring to charcoal that is the result of a manufactured byproduct of biofuel production or other various agricultural crop residues, livestock manures, or for that matter any other type of organic material that may come from your garden or landscape.
 Biochar proponent websites boast about several benefits to the soil.
 One such benefit is that it serves as a long-term, stable repository of carbon.
 Since the carbon in biochar decomposes so much slower than the original organic material, it is often considered to be a “carbon negative” material.
 Hence in this case, it could be said that it is a positive thing to be negative.

-Researchers from Rice University came up with some incredible findings on communication disruption between soil microbes, though I think there is much more work to do here.
-Keep in mind that they are mostly referring to Biochar as it is used among the Perma-cult elites who promote it with regards agricultural practices and soil building methods.
-But it was one specific point in there that interested me which actually reveals more information about fire ecology and habitat rehabilitation the way it works in Nature.
-Although the Researcher make absolutely no mention or any such reference whatsoever about fire ecology and plant ecosystem restoration, it nevertheless needs pointing out.
+Researchers from Rice University came up with some incredible findings on the communication disruption between soil microbes (particularly negative pathogens which are the major cause of damping off), though I think there is much more work to be done here.
+Keep in mind that they are mostly referring to Biochar as it is used among many of the Perma-cult Groups who promote it with regards agricultural practices and soil building methods.
+But there was one specific point in the study that interested me most, which actually revealed more information about fire ecology and habitat rehabilitation the way it works in Nature.
+Although the Researchers made absolutely no mention or any such reference whatsoever about fire ecology and plant ecosystem restoration, it nevertheless needs pointing out.
 Here was the quote I found interesting at the beginning of the article.

 HOUSTON — (Sept.
 30, 2013) —

 "In the first study of its kind, Rice University scientists have used synthetic biology to study how a popular soil amendment called “biochar” can interfere with the chemical signals that some microbes use to communicate.
 The class of compounds studied includes those used by some plant pathogens to coordinate their attacks."That last sentence in the first paragraph sent off alarms bells and flashing lights for me because it seemed so familiar and something I had observed in the past.
-I have for years trying to find out through research, actual hands on observation by means of field work as opposed to relying on what others have written and merely citing these, just how any natural ecosystem regenerates itself with precision and order after a disaster.
-Hence seed germination and combating against soil pathogens in a Nursery environment without resorting to the present harmful science-based chemical killing method to totally wipe out all microbes and sterilize soil potting media for 100% seedling germination and plant growth success using other chemical growth promoters afterwards.
-Needless to say I did find a viable natural solution with almost 100% success rate, but it's always kool to find out you've been justified in your speculation, assumptions, facts and even further about the mechanics of what actually goes on after a wildfire disaster.
+I have for years been trying to find out through research, actual hands on observation by means of field work as opposed to relying on what others have written and merely citing these, just how any natural ecosystem regenerates itself with precision and order after a disaster.
+Hence seed germination and combating against soil pathogens in a Nursery environment without resorting to the present harmful science-based chemical killing method (Methyl Bromide) to totally wipe out all microbes and sterilize soil potting media for 100% seedling germination and plant growth success and using other chemical growth promoters afterwards.
+Needless to say I did find a viable natural solution with almost 100% success rate, but it's always kool to find out you're not alone in your conclusions and experience.
+You realize your own work and experimentation has been justified in your speculation, assumptions, facts and even further about the mechanics of what actually goes on after a wildfire disaster.
 Let me illustrate a point on something I observed on my former land.

 |Photo: Mine (Spring 2013)|